Munich Security Conference: Afghan peace deal 'closer than ever' | DW | 14.02.2020

 The Afghan peace process has remained fragile and uncertain despite several rounds of talks between Washington and the Taliban in Qatar.

-Analysts say that Trump is eager to sign a peace deal before the start of US presidential elections later this year.
+Analysts say Trump is eager to sign a peace deal before the start of the US presidential election later this year.

-"The question now is if the Taliban hold up their end of the bargain and ease up on the violence over the anticipated 7-day period.
-It will be a test of Taliban cohesion and command and control to see if the insurgents' leadership can order the entire ranks to hold fire, or to reduce fire, over what would be a longer period than at any other time during the war," the expert added.
+"The question now is if the Taliban hold up their end of the bargain and ease up on the violence over the anticipated seven-day period.
+It will be a test of Taliban cohesion and command and control to see if the insurgents' leadership can order the entire ranks to hold fire, or to reduce fire, over what would be a longer period than at any other time during the war," he added.

 Sources close to the Doha peace process say the Taliban are likely to reduce violence between February 22 and 28.
 If successful, it will be followed by the signing of a deal between the US and the Taliban.